 Homely remedies are only to be administered by medical staff or other trained staff.
 This is to ensure that the medication is administered correctly within the parameters of safe practice.
-It is the responsibility of the Nurse Manager to ensure that all staff have attended annual medication administration training.
+It is the responsibility of all teaching staff/ Deputy Head Academic and the Nurse Manager to ensure that all staff have attended annual medication administration training.